 This course will examine the genres and plays that define Shakespeare's career after 1603, the year marking the end of Elizabeth I's reign and the start of James I's, up until the playwright's presumed retirement.
 This chronology will allow a focus on most of Shakespeare's greatest tragedies and his best "Romances."
 Offered in alternate years.
 Fulfills English Department requirement for Shakespeare or Chaucer.
-Prerequisites: COR 101, COR 102 and one 100-level English course.
+Prerequisites: COR 101, COR 102 and one 100-level English course (the last with a grade of "C-" or higher).
 Students who have taken ENG 204 may take ENG 206 for 300-level elective credit.